2010 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2012 - Present

-Error coins dominate the high-value segment of the 2010 Sacagawea dollar series.
-The missing edge lettering variant in MS69 condition reached $1,020 at auction, representing the top tier of this year’s collectibles.
+Error coins dominate the high-value end of the 2010 Sacagawea dollar market.
+The missing edge lettering variant in MS69 condition set the series record at $1,020 at Heritage Auctions in September 2017 — a benchmark that still stands today.

-Regular Position A coins from Philadelphia attract attention as well, with an MS69 example selling for $875.
-This price reflects both the grade rarity and the specific edge orientation that collectors seek.
+Regular Position A coins from Philadelphia also attract strong bids, with an MS69 example bringing $875.
+This price reflects both the grade rarity and the specific edge orientation collectors target.

 History of The 2010 Sacagawea Dollar

-The Native American Dollar program launched in 2009 following the Native American $1 Coin Act signed by President George W. Bush on September 20, 2007.
-This legislation mandated annual reverse design changes celebrating Native American contributions throughout American history.
+The Native American Dollar program launched in 2009 under the Native American $1 Coin Act, signed by President George W. Bush on September 20, 2007.
+The law mandated a new reverse design every year celebrating Native American contributions to American history.

 The 2010 edition featured the Great Law of Peace as its theme.
+In Iroquois tradition, this is known as the Gayanashagowa — the constitution of the Haudenosaunee Confederacy, which translates to “People of the Longhouse.”
 This governance system, established by the Great Peacemaker and his spokesperson Hiawatha, unified five nations: Mohawk, Oneida, Onondaga, Cayuga, and Seneca.

-The Great Law of Peace served as a model for the United States Constitution, creating a direct link between Indigenous political traditions and American democracy.
+Many historians and legal scholars have noted that the Great Law of Peace influenced the framers of the United States Constitution, creating a direct link between Indigenous political traditions and American democracy.
+That connection is what the 2010 coin celebrates.

-The coin entered production during a challenging economic period.
-Unemployment remained near 10 percent throughout 2010 as the nation continued recovering from the Great Recession.
-By December 2009, Federal Reserve vaults held 857 million dollar coins in storage, enough to meet demand for twelve years, and the Federal Reserve ordered none of the Native American series.
+The coin entered production during a difficult economic period.
+Unemployment remained near 10 percent throughout 2010 as the country recovered from the Great Recession.
+By December 2009, Federal Reserve vaults held approximately 857 million dollar coins in storage — enough inventory to supply demand for roughly twelve years — and the Federal Reserve ordered none of the Native American series for its own vaults.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)